 Trauma Integration

-“I offer body-oriented psychotherapy to support you in integrating personal shock and developmental trauma, enabling post-traumatic growth.”Trauma Integration & Body Psychotherapy
+“I offer body-oriented psychotherapy to support you in integrating personal shock and developmental trauma, with the goal of enabling post-traumatic growth.”Trauma Integration & Body Psychotherapy

 Embodied Awareness and Exploration of Mind and Emotions

-Enhancing one’s bodily awareness enhances self-connection and fosters emotional, cognitive, and behavioral transformations.
-Through gentle guidance and experiential practice, you can explore your body’s messages and access additional levels of emotional awareness.
-This makes it possible to experience ourselves differently in contact with other people.
+Enhancing one’s bodily awareness aims to strengthen self-connection and to support emotional, cognitive and behavioural transformations.
+Gentle guidance and experiential exercises allow you to explore the messages of your body and access additional levels of emotional perception.
+This aims to make it possible to experience ourselves differently in contact with other people.

 Resilience through Emotional Self-Regulation

 One of the key benefits of body psychotherapy is the cultivation of enhanced emotional regulation.
-You will practice concrete tools such as perception, breath work and mindful movement.
+In this context, you will practice concrete tools such as perception, breath work and mindful movement.
 This will support you in building up resources for grounding, centering and healthy boundaries.
 Such resources aim to enhance your ability to cope with traumatic stress and foster a sense of balance in your daily life.

 Addressing Trauma at the Level of the Body